dvansoye/prompt-portfolio/performMentalModelAnalysis.prompt.md

 # 3. Output Requirements

 - Output in markdown format.
-- Ensure that the first line of output is "Mental Model Analysis" as shown below.
+- Ensure that the first line of output is "# Mental Model Analysis" as shown below.

 # 4. Analysis Sections to Generate